tdwg/bdq/tg2/_review/docs/guide/users/index.md

 This guide is intended for biodiversity data users, curators, and quality assurance professionals who are responsible for evaluating the usability and reliability of biodiversity datasets.
 It is especially relevant for:

-- Data providers, curators, and aggregator staff seeking to understand test results and improve data quality
+- Data providers, curators, and aggregator staff seeking to understand Test results and improve data quality
 - Researchers assessing dataset suitability for specific projects or analyses
 - Data standards developers aiming to understand how the BDQ standard supports fitness-for-use evaluations
 - Anyone interpreting or configuring BDQ Tests, but not necessarily implementing them in software.